damianhakert/damianhakert.github.io/source/posts/2016-12-11-proposed-server-purchase-for-gitlab-com.html.md

 D1 We plan to configure the disks as just a bunch of disks (JBOD) but heard that this caused performance problems with some controllers.
 Is this likely to impact us?

-D2 Should we use Bcache to improve latency on on the Ceph OSD servers with SSD?
+D2 Should we use Bcache to improve latency on on the Ceph OSD servers with SSD? => Make sure you're using a kernel >= 4.5, since that's when a bunch of stability patches landed (https://lkml.org/lkml/2015/12/5/38).

 D3 We heard concerns about fitting the PCIe 3.0 x 4 SSD card into [our chassis](https://www.supermicro.nl/products/system/2U/6028/SYS-6028TP-HTTR.cfm) that supports a PCI-E 3.0 x16 Low-profile slot.
 Will this fit?